LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering

-\textbf{Quality Control.} To construct a high-quality dataset which offers accurate annotations at all scenes and types, we adopt a series of mechanisms, including pretesting the annotators rigorously before formal annotation, preparing informative reference slides as well as demonstrations, and cross-validating across annotators.
+To ensure high-quality annotations, we adopt a series of rigorous mechanisms, including pretesting the annotators before formal annotation, preparing informative reference slides and demonstrations, as well as cross-validating across annotators.